SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 <br>

 ### A Note on Data Science Skills
 Watching Henry Aaron hit #715 and later rediscovering his baseball card illustrates how statistics tell a story.
 In this project, we used modern tools to retell that story with greater clarity and depth.
 We worked through a complete analytics workflow.
 We imported an existing CSV file, and wrote SAS code to engineer modern performance metrics.
-And, we used macro variables to capture and resuse summary statistics.
-We explicitity recomputed derived measures at the correct level of aggregation, avoiding the common mistake of averaging averages (or ratios).
+And, we used macro variables to capture and reuse summary statistics.
+We recomputed derived measures at the correct level of aggregation, avoiding the common mistake of averaging averages (or ratios).
 Finally, a clean and reproducible report that updates a classic baseball card with modern slash stats was produced.

 These steps mirror how analysts work in any domain: the data is explored and considered, aggregated (correctly), recompute metrics, and seperate logic from presentation.